paullyryan/CA675-assignment-1/README.md

 # Part 4 - TF-IDF

+For the next stage, i followed a scriupt and guide on how to perform this task at the below link.
+It isn't the exact same process.
+In the guide, it works off 3 text files.
+I only have 1 file.
+Equally, my file will be fed from a Hive output whereby the guide seems to have 3 ready-made text files.
+So I plan on adjusting the code accordingly to fit my task.

-In order to calculate my tf-idf score, I need to gather my dataset.
+In order to do thi, I need to gather my dataset.
 As per above ask, I must perform my TF-IDF analysis on posts made by the top 10 users of the website by score.

 In order to get these users, I'm using Hive again.
 I will need the userId and body fields.
 Therefore i'm creating a new table called 'top10_user_posts' which will contain all posts by my top 10 users.